top of page

 • Social rejection or repeated misunderstandings

-• Family expectations to act “polite,” “mature,” or “normal”
+• Family expectations to act more “normal,” “mature,” or “easy”

 In other words, masking can be a protective response to stigma.
-In qualitative research, autistic adults commonly describe masking as something they do to fit in, avoid negative attention, and navigate settings that don’t accommodate their natural communication style.
-[2]
+In qualitative research, autistic adults commonly describe camouflaging as something they do to fit in, avoid negative attention, and navigate settings that do not accommodate their natural communication style.
+[2,3]

-Why many people don’t realize they’re doing it
+Why many people do not realize they are doing it

-Masking isn’t always a deliberate choice.
+Masking is not always deliberate.
 Sometimes it becomes automatic, especially if you started doing it young.

 A few reasons it can be hard to spot in yourself:

-• You’ve always thought “everyone prepares this much” for social interaction
+• You have always assumed everyone prepares this much for social interaction

-🧠 Key takeaway: If masking has been your default for years, it can feel like personality rather than a strategy.
+🧠 Key takeaway: If masking has been your default for years, it can feel like personality rather than strategy.
+[2,4]

-The CAT-Q is a research-based, self-report questionnaire designed to measure social camouflaging behaviors.
-It was developed from autistic adults’ descriptions of camouflaging and then validated in large autistic and non-autistic adult samples.
+The CAT-Q, or Camouflaging Autistic Traits Questionnaire, is a research-based self-report measure designed to capture social camouflaging behaviors.
+It was developed from autistic adults’ descriptions of masking and then validated in autistic and non-autistic adult samples.
 [1]

-The CAT-Q includes 25 items that cluster into three factors: compensation, masking, and assimilation.
-[1]
+The CAT-Q includes 25 items that cluster into three areas:

 What the CAT-Q is not measuring